Writing an argumentative essay is one of the most difficult things to do when writing essays.

 An argumentative essay is a type of writing where a writer persuades or convinces readers to understand and support his or her point of view about a particular topic backed up with valid reasoning, facts, and evidence.

-An argumentative essay requires a writer or student to investigate, research, gather information, facts, and evidence for a particular topic to write on.
+An argumentative essay requires a writer or student to investigate, research, and gather information, facts, and evidence for a particular topic to write on.

 Now that we’ve known what an argumentative essay is all about let’s get down to a simple guide on how to write a great argumentative essay.

 - Reasons Teachers Are Better Than Doctors – Argumentative

 - How To Stand Out In School Any Debate Competition

 - Best JAMB CBT Practice App For 2022 – Free Download

 This is the first step in writing a great argumentative essay.
 You must first identify the purpose of your essay.

 The purpose means the reason why you are writing an argumentative essay.
 For instance, your reason could be to persuade people to accept a new point of view based on facts and evidence.